rap-lab-org/public_pymcpf-d/README.md

 * [LKH-2.10.0](http://webhotel4.ruc.dk/~keld/research/LKH/) is required as the underlying TSP solver.
 The executable of LKH should be placed at location: pytspbridge/tsp_solver/LKH-2.10.0/LKH.
 In other words, run `pytspbridge/tsp_solver/LKH-2.10.0/LKH` command in the terminal should be able to invoke LKH.

 ## Instructions
-* For example, run:
+* For a simple example, run:
   ```python
   python3 run_example.py
   ```

-* For large-scale benchmark, run:
+* For the large-scale benchmark, run:
   ```python
   python3 run_cbss_mcpfd.py
   ```

-  It may take a long time to finish running all the scens in the [dataset](https://movingai.com/benchmarks/mapf.html).
+  It may take a long time to finish running all the scens in the [benchmark](https://movingai.com/benchmarks/mapf.html).
 You can adjust the params `N_list`, `M_list` and `duration_list` to decrease the workload.

 ## Notes
 Under `libmcpfd`, the code structure is as follows: